jasonmpittman/100-days-of-alife-code/r1-log.md

 Continued work on the text-based L-System generator.
 Got the main generator loop stubbed and the logic of the system engine designed.
 Finish the generator tonight.

 ### D3R1
+Updated the challenge README and this log markdown.
+L-system generator main and rule processors completed.
+Need to revise the system engine.